Vincentmask/haosheng-webdev-labs/reflection.md

 #### ❏Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+Nope, this is an easy notebook so I didn't need any help

 #### ❏ How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

+It's ok, it could be more useful like having more element need to be fix

 #### ❏ Was there something that you wish had been explained better?

+Is keeping the original format enough?
+Do we need to make the html looks prettier?

 #### ❏ Were there other exercises that might have helped you learn this week’s topic a little better?

+It could added more elements with error or alert so we get to learn how to fix them instead of only a few error to fix

 ### CSS